Fai-B-A/Operating-OpenCV-Locally/README.md

 # Operating-OpenCV-Locally
-Making a real time face detection using OpenCV library and python language
+Making a real time face detection using OpenCV library and python language.